cedricss/reactive.how/last.md

 Last Monday, we used the card `❚ take` (watch it again below).
 The stream it outputs has a `◉ complete` notification overlapped by the `3` value, as it completes immediately.
 I would like to emphasize that this notification is **not** intended to deliver the last value of the stream.
 It is a separate event, without a value (though it can happen immediately after an event value).

-To illustrate all those principles, let's see how `❚ last` and `❚ take` work with an input stream that completes **few seconds** after the last emitted value:
+To illustrate all those principles, let's see how `❚ last` and `❚ take` work with an input stream that completes a **few seconds** after the last value emitted:

 {% include card_player.html video=242933193 episode=true %}